igemnace/aurscripts/README.md

 installation.

-`aurinstall <package> ...` will display the PKGBUILD in a pager for inspection, then runs makepkg.
+`aurinstall <package> ...` will display the PKGBUILD in a pager for inspection, then run makepkg.
 Hint: default pager invocation is `less -K`, so you can press `q` to quit normally and proceed with installation, or press `ctrl-c` to abort (e.g. to prevent running a bad PKGBUILD).

-Hint: `aurinstall --asdeps <package> ...` passes the `--asdeps` flag to makepkg (which is in turn passed to pacman).
+Hint: `aurinstall --asdeps <package> ...` will pass the `--asdeps` flag to makepkg (which will pass it, in turn, to pacman).
 This might prove useful in the case of installing packages only to fulfill dependencies, so they can automatically be removed by `pacman -Rs`, or properly detected as orphans by `pacman -Qtd`.

 ### Maintaining Packages